Anna Varty MBACP (Reg) Dip C

 - Feeling sad

 - Generalised anxiety disorder

 - Passive aggressive behaviour

 With NHS waiting lists at an all time high and huge pressures inflicted on our mental health teams, I aim to provide counselling sessions at an affordable rate.
 I work from a comfortable and welcoming space in my home in Shrewsbury and also offer home visits out in the community.
-I am also able to offer appointments from the healing pod at Little Pentre Eco Retreat in Llandyssil
+I am also able to offer appointments from a location in Wellington Telford.

 * For a home visit it is important that you have a quiet and private space where your counselling session can take place, free from disruption.